nrfconnect/sdk-nrf/samples/cellular/at_client/README.rst

 You can initiate the commands manually from a terminal such as the `nRF Connect Serial Terminal`_, or visually using the `Cellular Monitor`_ app.
 Both apps are part of `nRF Connect for Desktop`_.

-For more information on the AT commands, see the `AT Commands Reference Guide`_.
+For more information on the AT commands, see the `nRF91x1 AT Commands Reference Guide`_  or `nRF9160 AT Commands Reference Guide`_ depending on the SiP you are using.

 .. include:: /libraries/modem/nrf_modem_lib/nrf_modem_lib_trace.rst
    :start-after: modem_lib_sending_traces_UART_start